cclint/_cclint.github.io-remove-_-if-this-needs-to-be-published-/projects.markdown

 ## My First Ray Tracer!
 During my second semester as a computer science student at UAB, I became acquainted with my objected oriented programming professor, Dr. Byrd.
 One weekend (right before finals..), I called him asking if he would be interested in coding up a ray tracer with me.
 That same Satruday afternoon..
 9 hours later.. we built [my first raytracer](https://github.com/cclint/first-raytracer) in Racket!

+## Conway's Game of Life in C
+In my objected oriented programming class, we had honors meetings once per week, where we would talk about various topics like functional programming, artificial intelligence, machine learning, and so much more.
+That being said, our last lab was dedicated to the passing of John Horton Conway, who was a famous mathematician and computer scientist.
+In his memory, we implemented [Conway's Game of Life](https://github.com/cclint/AdvanceLabClub).